asqre/kuku-FM/README.md

 ## Live Demo
 You can access a live demo of the application here: [Audiobook Web App Demo](https://kuku-fm-assignment.web.app/)
+NOTE: The frontend is deployed.
+We are working on deploying the server as soon as possible.

 ## Getting Started